Commercial

 | Warehouse yards and external aprons | Can support wider site awareness on larger yards or outer faces. | Fixed cameras on roller doors, side doors, and narrow incident points. |

-| Larger commercial gates or campuses | Helps where one branch needs to keep a wider entry scene live while still giving zoom support. | Dedicated plate capture or face-capture views where required. |
+| Larger commercial gates or campuses | Helps where one camera position needs to keep a wider entry scene live while still giving zoom support. | Dedicated plate capture or face-capture views where required. |

 When TandemVu is worth it and when it is not